 Tell Congress: Pass H.R.
 669 and S. 200

-As the text of H.R.
-669 states, this legislation is necessary because:
+As the text of the bills state, this legislation is necessary because: